LibraryCarpentry/librarycarpentry.github.io/_posts/2019/02/2019-02-28-news-from-lc-maintainers.md

 Meanwhile, Curriculum Advisory Committee (CAC) members are looking into clarifying how the lessons can help librarians in their daily work.
 For instance, stories from participants of the workshops on how the training helped them address challenges in their libraries might help.
 The CAC is also exploring lesson combinations that address certain themes and help with delivering lessons more flexibly.
 Much of the Maintainer work will feed into the CAC’s ongoing discussions.

-There are also new lessons being developed, from Wikidata to Digital Preservation.
+There are also new lessons being developed, from *Wikidata* to *Digital Preservation*.
 Many of the lessons are still experimental and are listed in the following Etherpad:

 - [Library Carpentry Experimental Lessons](https://pad.carpentries.org/lc-experimental-lessons)